radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 1. In the Custom Properties section, select the url property and click **Edit**.

-1. Enter the url required to connect to your Okta Rest service and click **OK**.
+1. Enter the url required to connect to your Okta Rest service (e.g. https://myco.oktapreview.com/) and click **OK**.

-1. In the Custom Properties section, select the apikey property and click **Edit**.
+1. In the Custom Properties section, select the apitoken property and click **Edit**.

-1. Enter the apikey obtained from your Okta Admin and click **OK**.
+1. Enter the apitoken obtained from your Okta Admin and click **OK**.

 1. (Optional) If you have enabled the Advanced Search option in Okta, you can leverage it by creating a new property named “usesearch”.
 Click ADD and create a property named usesearch with a value of true like in the example shown below.